akuehnis/symfony-api/README.md

-# Symfony API
+# Symfony-API

-Symfony API allows to build and document APIs.
+Symfony-API allows to build and document APIs.

 The project is inspired by https://fastapi.tiangolo.com/ (Python) and NelmioApiDocBundle (https://github.com/nelmio/NelmioApiDocBundle).